Everyone loves sleek, lightweight laptops but their ultra-thin bodies often come at the expense of battery stamina.

 Its island-style, backlit keyboard barely exhibited any flex while I was typing.
 But it is, like many ultrabooks, rather shallow and does not offer the most satisfying typing experience.

 The display, while decent, is not the VivoBook's best feature.
-Colours do not quite pop on this matt screen, but it offers good viewing angles.
+Colours do not quite pop on this matt screen, but it does offer good viewing angles.
 In keeping with current trends, the borders around the screen are pleasingly narrow, a feature that also helps to minimise the laptop's footprint.

 Unlike ultra-slim laptops that are too thin to accommodate a full-size USB Type-A port or HDMI port, the VivoBook does not have this issue.
 It does not require a dongle as the laptop comes with two USB ports and a HDMI port.
 It also includes an SD card reader.